16 Top Philadelphia Landmarks to Visit

 This famous city landmark was once part of the carillon at the State House now just a few yards away.
 Dating from 1755, no one really knows when it cracked, though it was likely the 1840s.
 In its imperfectly perfect state, it has long been a symbol of liberty and is displayed year-round in Old City.

-The Liberty Bell, is housed in a museum adjacent to Independence Hall.
+The Liberty Bell is housed in a museum adjacent to Independence Hall.
 It’s free to visit and gets quite busy in peak season.
+If the line is too long due to crowds and security, you can see the bell 24 hours a day through the window on the building’s south side.
+It’s also illuminated at night.

 Elfreth’s Alley

-Row of red brick homes with colorful window shutters and doors, one flying an American flag
+Row of brick homes with colorful window shutters and doors, one flying an American flag.

 Some homes in Elfreth’s Alley